-Every year, the application period starts on March 15 and ends on April 30.
+This year, subject to the approval of the committees and bodies, the application period starts on 01 April and ends on 15 May.
 The Admissions Office is the central office for all applicants (German as well as foreign applicants).

 Applicants are required to submit certified copies of official documents, such as the university entrance qualification or the bachelor's degree certificate, as specified in the online application.
 International guidelines for grading standards will be applied.

 Attached to the application form for admission, you will find a checklist that will help you compile all documents.
 Please read this list carefully since incomplete applications will not be considered by the Admissions Office.

 If you have not yet been awarded your bachelor's degree by the time of application, you may submit a current transcript of records.

 English language certificates may also be handed in later, until 15 August at the latest.

 Usually, applicants to a master’s program receive the decision shortly after the close of the deadline.

 If you wish to accept your offer, please confirm the Declaration of Acceptance.
 Afterwards, you will receive an e-mail containing your log-in details for myUniMA – an online portal that provides you with comprehensive information on enrollment.
 Furthermore, it contains information on visas as well as on accommodation.

 Guide to applying for admission to a master's program

 The program managers are happy to answer any questions regarding the master's program (degree plan, selection of courses, structure and progress of your studies).
 For any questions relating to admission or application, please contact the Admissions Office.